Sanjitha0510/Financial-Fraud-Detection/README.md

 ## Financial Fraud Detection

+### About
+Implemented an XGBoost-based fraud detection system to analyze transaction data and accurately predict fraudulent activities in real time.
+Includes an interactive web interface for fraud alerts and analytics, deployed on AWS EC2 with static assets served from Amazon S3 for scalability and reliability.

 End-to-end project for detecting fraudulent financial transactions with a production-ready web interface and API.

 ### Overview